ponylang/pony-patterns/docs/async/actorpromise.md

 This gets us a little closer to what we want.
 Now, when the aggregate actor fulfills the promise, the result of that fulfillment will be sent as a parameter to the partially-applied `output` function on the `Outputter` primitive.

 Getting better, but not good enough.
 What we _really_ want to be able to do is query multiple actors to get the account summary data and then send _all_ of that data (preferably bundled up in a nice array) to a destination actor that can then display and/or process the information.
 For this we're going to need an intermediary - something that awaits promise fulfillment and adds to a collection when fulfilled.
-Once this intermediary has received all expected fulfillments, it can then fulfill a single promise of the collection.
+Once this intermediary has received every expected fulfillment, it can then fulfill a single promise of the collection.
 This intermediary promise can be created using the `Promises.join` function.

 Now we can create multiple promises to send to multiple bank accounts: